AdobeDocs/commerce-admin.en/help/systems/integrations.md

 ## Change the API guest access security setting

 By default, the system does not permit anonymous guest access to CMS, catalog, and other store resources.
-If you need to change the setting, do the following:
+If you must change the setting, do the following:

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.